bbauska/meta-react-basics/README.md

 };
 ```

-Having data move through props in only one direction makes it simpler to
+<p>Having data move through props in only one direction makes it simpler to
 understand the logic of how the components interact.
 If data were moving
 everywhere, all the time, then it would be much harder to comprehend its
 logical flow.
 Any optimization you tried to implement would likely not
-be as efficient as it could be, especially in modern React.
+be as efficient as it could be, especially in modern React.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 11 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>11.
 Children and data</h2>